Masaya0606/O.ventralis-R-code/README.md

 # O.ventralis-R-codes

-This repository provides the R codes and data for the paper "Variation in sperm motility and seminal protein expression is shaped by pre- and post-mating sexual selection in the mouthbrooding cichlid (Ophthalmotilapia ventralis)", accepted for publication in Evolution.
-A link to the published article will be added once available.
+This repository provides the R code and data for the paper "Variation in sperm motility and seminal plasma protein expression is shaped by pre- and post-mating sexual selection in the mouthbrooding cichlid (Ophthalmotilapia ventralis)", to be published in Evolution, qpaf196, https://doi.org/10.1093/evolut/qpaf196.